DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-01-helping-candidates-prepare-for-the-new-recruitment-cycle.md

 ### Automated emails from Apply for teacher training (Apply)

-When the new recruitment cycle starts, Apply sends 2 automated emails to candidates, these go when:
+When the new recruitment cycle starts, Apply sends 2 automated emails to candidates, these get sent when:

-Find postgraduate teacher training (Find) opens on the first Tuesday in Octobers every year
+- Find postgraduate teacher training (Find) opens on the first Tuesday in October every year

-Apply opens on the second Tuesday of October every year
+- Apply opens on the second Tuesday of October every year

 When Find opens, candidates can start looking for courses and prepare their applications.
 When Apply opens, candidates can start submitting their applications.